-2.6 In this Code:
+2.7 In this Code:

-- "seizable cash" means the cash that may be searched for under section 289 of POCA (and which may be subsequently seized and forfeited under sections 294 and 298, respectively); and - "seizable listed asset" means a listed asset that may be searched for under section 303C of POCA (and which may be subsequently seized and forfeited under sections 303J and 303O, respectively).
-"Asset" includes "assets".
+- "seizable cash" means the cash that may be searched for under section 289 of POCA (and which may be subsequently seized and forfeited under sections 294 and 298, respectively); - "seizable listed asset" means a listed asset that may be searched for under section 303C of POCA (and which may be subsequently seized and forfeited under sections 303J and 303O, respectively).
+"Asset" includes "assets"; and, - "cryptoasset-related item" means an item of property that is, or that contains or gives access to information that is, likely to assist in the seizure under this Part of cryptoassets that - - (a) are recoverable property, or - (b) are intended by any person for use in unlawful conduct.